jamesremuscat/avx/src/icons/README.md

 Icons
 =====

-These icons are taken from the Tango desktop project http://tango.freedesktop.org/
+These icons are taken (or derived) from the Tango desktop project http://tango.freedesktop.org/

 License from that page: